How Unconditionally Helping Others Can Lead To Better Karma

 Testing For Belief

-So a set of two test subject groups were asked to describe a particular daily routine that they do.
-After the test period, they received compensation for their time.
+So a set of two test subject groups were asked to describe a particular daily routine they do.

 Charitable Belief System